Below are some FAQs we think may help you

 - Return the above with the $250 Registration Fee.

 When we receive the registration fee and documentation, if it meets our entry requirements we will issue you with a Letter of Offer and an invoice for the fees.
+The entry requirements are on our website under International Students or Australian Students.

 If you would like to accept our offer, we ask you to sign the Terms and Conditions and return it to us.
 Once we have received your signed Acceptance Form your enrolment is confirmed.